saxomoose/ehb-pp2/README.md

 ### Upload a document

-A Librarian account has the possibility to upload new files. <br>
+A Librarian account has the possibility to upload new files.
+When uploading a document it is possible to add tags to the uploaded document <br>
-When uploading a document<br>
-    - It is possible to add tags to the uploaded document
-        - Title, Language, Date Published, Issuer, Category, Keyword.
+        - Title, Language, Date Published, Issuer, Category, Keyword.<br>
-        - These values are required to be entered by the Librarian to upload a document.
+        - These values are required to be entered by the Librarian to upload a document.<br>
         - A file can be uploaded, which must be pdf and max 2048kb.
-A document is required for upload.
+A document is required for upload.<br>

 ```php
  $this->validate($request, [